Thomas-Tomo/retro_game/README.md

 ---
 ### Wire Frame

-Heir is the wireframe that was used to design the game.
-The wireframe was created using figma.
-The gave us a clear idea of the look and feel of the over all site.
+- This is the wireframe that was used to design the game.
+- The wireframe was created using figma.
+- This gave us a clear idea of the look and feel of the over all site.

 <img src="assets/images/readme_images/wireframe_home.jpg" alt="appearance" width="400px" margin=" 0 auto"/>